brotkrueml/typo3-matomo-integration/Documentation/Introduction/Index.rst

 supports features of Matomo 4, so it is recommended to use a current Matomo version.

+The extension takes the
+:ref:`Content Security Policy (CSP) <t3coreapi:content-security-policy>` into
+account: a nonce attribute is added to the script tag, if the feature is enabled for frontend.
+CSP was introduced with
+TYPO3 v12.

 .. tip::
    If you use Matomo, the :ref:`Matomo Widgets <ext_matomo_widgets:introduction>` and :ref:`Matomo Opt-Out <ext_matomo_optout:introduction>` extensions might be of